 How much CO2e should I budget for my diet each day?

-While there isn’t an established dietary “allowance” for greenhouse gas emissions, trying to reduce your own daily emissions and keeping it below that of the average American diet is a good start.
+While there isn’t an established dietary “allowance” for greenhouse gas emissions, trying to reduce your own daily emissions and keeping them below that of the average American diet is a good start.

 Today the average carbon footprint of the typical American diet is 4.7 kg CO2e per person per day.
 Lucky for you, we keep our greenhouse gas emissions pretty low around here.
 Our menu average is around 0.80 kg CO2e.

-How did Just Salad estimate the carbon footprint of its menu?
+How does Just Salad estimate the carbon footprint of its menu?

-The short answer: We add up the estimated emissions of each ingredient in a menu item based on total portion size in weight.
-We also update our carbon footprint estimates when suppliers or ingredients change.
-Learn about our methodology and update process here.
+The short answer: We add up the estimated emissions of each ingredient in our salads based on total portion size, by weight.

 If you're wondering why some items have higher footprints than others, keep in mind that certain ingredients have more energy-intensive growing and production methods.
 For example, fruits and vegetables tend to be lower emitters, while animal products are higher.
 The emissions from transporting food to our stores also have an influence, though transportation generally accounts for less than 10% of a food’s overall carbon footprint.